Skip to content

 Before developing any training program, conduct a thorough needs assessment to identify skill gaps and performance issues.
 This analysis should examine:

-The assessment results guide program content, delivery methods, and success metrics.
+Such assessments results guided program content, delivery methods, and success metrics.
 Companies that skip this step often create training that addresses perceived rather than actual needs.

 Learning Objectives and Outcomes